software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 To have full control over the format of the request and response body we can use [DTO](https://www.baeldung.com/java-dto-pattern) classes.
 Especially with the request body annotated by the `@RequestBody` annotation, we should _always_ use a DTO class object instead of a entity class object.
 This is because using an entity class object might accidently allow users to update undesired attributes of an entity as described [here](https://rules.sonarsource.com/java/tag/spring/RSPEC-4684/).

-For example, in the `createMessage` method the request body format is defined with the [CreateMessageDto](https://github.com/software-development-project-1/spring-boot-vite-example/blob/main/src/main/java/fi/haagahelia/quizzer/dto/CreateMessageDto.java) class:
+For example, in the `createMessage` method the request body format is defined by the [CreateMessageDto](https://github.com/software-development-project-1/spring-boot-vite-example/blob/main/src/main/java/fi/haagahelia/quizzer/dto/CreateMessageDto.java) class:

 ```java
 public class CreateMessageDto {